CLNEulalia/Express-Intro/readme.md

 ### Routing

-> 10 minutes / 0:50

 The first key feature that Express provides is simple and easy routing.

+A *route* is a path and an HTTP method.
+The path will come from the URL, so if we visit `http://www.cat-astrophy.com/whiskers` the path will be `/whiskers`.
+The HTTP method will be the method we want to accept: `GET`, `POST`, `PUT`, or `DELETE`.

-A *route* is a path and an HTTP verb.
-Express contains a method for each HTTP verb which in turn accepts a path as the first argument then some number of callback functions.
-We'll start with just one callback function.
+Express contains a (function) method for each HTTP method which in turn accepts a path as the first argument then some number of callback functions.
+We'll start with just one callback function:

-In the example below, the callback function is given two arguments: the first represents the HTTP request object, and the second represents the HTTP response object.

 Let's update `index.js`.
 Add this above `app.listen()`: